Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Json

 **Explanation:**
-"xml" is incorrect; XML is a markup language, not a standard.
-"sql" is incorrect; unrelated to authentication.
+xml is incorrect; XML is a markup language, not a standard. sql is incorrect; unrelated to authentication.
-"SAML" is correct.
+SAML is correct.
 Security Assertion Markup Language (SAML) is the standard for SSO and federated authentication.
-"Json" is incorrect; data interchange format only.
+Json is incorrect; data interchange format only.

 ---